babasahi/MasterMind-Game-with-C/README.md

   Oponnent.
 The First player Should enter a code of 5 digits The other Should guess The code.
   You have the choice to of two levels.
+  ### Joker

   You have the right to use it the JOKER.
   The JOKER is offered from The 10th try and beyond.
-     So what is JOKER ?
+                    **So what is JOKER ?**

  When You use it it alows you to see whats in a certain digit
  You chosed , and this digit Will no longer be a secret.
  BUT BE CAUTIOUS!!: because When you use JOKER You Lose 3 tries.
  For example When you use it at the 10th try.
  You Pass directly to the 13th.
  And When used at 17th try you finish the game.
-              call JOKER ?
+              **Call JOKER ?

 When you reach 10th try you Will be prompted to use the Joker.

 ## How it works ?